AnanyaKJ/Data-Structures-Algorithms/README.md

 Repository Overview
 In this repository, you'll find:

-1)Patterns: Solutions to various pattern problems and their applications.
-2)Arrays: Techniques and problems related to arrays, including operations and manipulations.
-3)Searching and Sorting: Algorithms for searching and sorting, including binary search, quicksort, mergesort, etc.
+1)Patterns: Solutions to various pattern problems and their applications.\n 2)Arrays: Techniques and problems related to arrays, including operations and manipulations.\n 3)Searching and Sorting: Algorithms for searching and sorting, including binary search, quicksort, mergesort, etc.
 4)Strings: Solutions to string manipulation and pattern matching problems.
 5)Backtracking: Techniques for solving problems through systematic trial and error.